BeautifulInsitesInc/waves-wallet/README.md

 Currently it will pull and display balances, USD equivilant and total portofolio value.

+This project is experimental, and temporarily on hold.

 ### Future  Plans:

 * Ability to trade from the application.